Home Remedies for Teething Problems in Babies

 What is teething?

 Teething in your baby starts with the eruption of the first tooth from the gums.
-The process usually begins around 6 months of age and follows a sequential pattern.
-And by the time your baby is 3 years old, he will have all the primary teeth.
+The process usually begins around six months of age and follows a sequential pattern.
+It occurs between 6 to 24 months of age.
+And by the time your baby is three years old, he will have all the primary teeth.

 Symptoms of teething